Ralim/IronOS-dfu/README.md

 In runtime mode, it is expected to be running where your main firmware _would be_.
 In this mode it can be used to read/write the actual bootloader on the device.
 This is not a completely risk free process since if you wipe your bootloader and then power cycle you cant boot.
 But it does mean it can keep running _whileever_ you have power so you can fix it.

+---

+Based on the awesome work by https://github.com/davidgfnet/stm32-dfu-bootloader and huge kudos for the framework https://github.com/adamheinrich/cm-makefile.
+Based on ideas and a lot of work done by @perillamint https://github.com/eDesignOSS/ts100-bl-flasher.
+This can be thought of as version _2_.